RobTillaart/AD8495/README.md

 - **void setOffset(float offset = 0)** idem, typical between -2.0 and 2.0.
 - **float getOffset()** returns set offset.

+### SetPoint mode

+Read datasheet for details.

+In the setPoint mode the **OUT** voltage will drop to -Vcc if the temperature drops below the setpoint voltage which is connected to the **SENSE** pin

+This setPoint mode allows the AD849x to guard a defined temperature level.
+Be aware that the accuracy is still about +-2 degrees Celsius.

+- **float getSetPointVoltage(float Temperature)** helper function to calculate the needed setPoint voltage in milliVolts.

 ## Future